 Kanban: A Board, But What Else?

 So, Kanban is a board that shows us how the stories are arranged—is that even such a big deal, many ask.
 There is, in fact, a great deal of discussion about what Kanban is and can do.

 Is Kanban just a method to manage the workflow?
 Or is it something that one can use together with Agile methodologies for maximum efficiency?
 Or, can it be a whole new way of workflow management?

-Each team uses Kanban as they deem fit, for their particular situation.
-Regardless, Kanban has the potential to work as a way of life for software development, if used to its optimum level.
+Each team uses Kanban, as they deem fit, for their particular situation.
+Regardless, Kanban has the potential to work as a way of life for software development if used to its optimum level.

 - Do not resist changes from the original Kanban system.
 If your project will do well with deadlines and timelines, incorporate the same as you would.
-This makes for a healthier and more robust development environment.
+It makes for a healthier and more robust development environment.

-As more and more companies use the project management tools best suited for their particular situation, it is not surprising that two of the best project management methodologies: Scrum and Kanban, have been integrated to much success.
+As more and more companies use the project management tools best suited for their particular situation, it is not surprising that two of the best project management methodologies: Scrum and Kanban have been integrated to much success.

 The hybrid, called Scrumban, is making inroads into many projects.

 Suppose an organization is already using Scrum but finding it difficult to hold the project together, either with the sprints not working well or testing not being airtight.
 In that case, it might be time to consider Scrumban.